jnk0le/random/pipeline cycle test/README.md

-some instructions have issuing limitations so you may want to replace them with equivalents:
+some instructions have issuing limitations so you may want to replace them with other equivalents:

 | offending instruction | more efficient equivalent | notes |
 |----------------------------|----------------------------------------------|------------------------|